linemanjs/lineman-plus-rails/README.md

 ## Setup

+Instructions on how to reproduce this repo's setup follows:

 ### the Rails side

-Add 'rails-lineman' to your Gemfile.
+Add [rails-lineman](https://github.com/testdouble/rails-lineman) to your Gemfile.

 ``` ruby
 gem 'rails-lineman'